robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 	const html = `
 Hello ${to},<br /><br />

-please click on this verification link to verify your email address, thank you.<br /><br />
+please click this verification link to verify your email address, thank you.<br /><br />

 <a href="http://localhost:5173/verify/${token}">Verify Your Email Address</a><br /><br />